Superfly101/Finelines/README.md

 # 📖 Finelines <a name="about-project"></a>

-**Finelines** is a web application where you can find a currated collection of conversation starters and puckup lines, wether you're aiming for a good laugh with your favorite person, or a genuine connection with an acquaintance.
+**Finelines** is a web application where you can find a curated collection of conversation starters and pickup lines, whether you're aiming for a good laugh with your favorite person, or a genuine connection with an acquaintance.

 ## 🛠 Built With <a name="built-with"></a>